Frequently Asked Questions

 We ride through the city of Amsterdam to reach the countryside, so you should be confident riding a bike in traffic.
 You do not have to be in great shape for our bike tour, as Amsterdam and the surrounding area is flat.
 However, you should be able to ride a bike for at least 23 kilometers (around 14 miles) without risking an accident.
 This means that you should not be a wobbly rider.
 We do reserve the right to refund your payment if you are unable to ride a bike at the level needed to safely complete this tour.

 Where is your meeting point and how do I get there?

 To get to our Meeting Point from the Central Train Station or Dam Square, we suggest taking a cab.
 It should cost around 10 Euros.
 Alternatively, you can take tram number 5 from the Central Train Station to the Hobbemakade/Rijk’s Museum, or trams 1 or 2 to Leidseplein.
 Walking from Dam Square takes about 15-20 minutes.
-We don't have an office on Museumplein, but the guide will be by the "M" of the Iamsterdam sign at the tour meeting time riding a bike decorated with flowers...and our logo!
+We don't have an office on Museumplein, but your guide will be waiting by the end "M" of the Iamsterdam sign with a large cargo bike decorated with flowers...and our logo!
 Click here for more details: Meeting Point

 Should I take a Private Tour or a Public Tour?

 If you want to save money and meet people, a public tour is for you!
 Our Public Tours are for active people who want to have a great time.
 We ride with up to 15 guests from around the world.
 The tours take 4-5 hours in duration.
 If you do not like groups, desire a more bespoke experience, wish to stop for lunch, or wish to ride slow and stop at places of your choosing...then a Private Tour is for you!
 Our apologies, but our private tours are for groups of 4 or more.

 What is the maximum size of the tour groups?